azam-izm/flutter-from-zero-to-hero/README.md

 # Flutter From Zero to Hero 🚀

 Welcome to **Flutter From Zero to Hero**, the ultimate structured guide to mastering Flutter!
-This repository provides in-depth explanations, best practices, and real-world insights—without following a tutorial-style approach.
+This repository provides in-depth explanations, best practices, and real-world insights without following a tutorial-style approach.
 Whether you're a beginner or an experienced developer, this repo will help you build **scalable, efficient, and high-performance Flutter applications**.

 ## 📌 Roadmap